JupiterBroadcasting/show-scraper/README.md

 ### Run

-Make sure you have activated the pipenv virtual envirnoment, running `which python` should point to the binary inside the pipenv `venv` dir.
+Make sure you have activated the pipenv virtual environment, running `which python` should point to the binary inside the pipenv `venv` dir.

 Run the script from the root dir: